strongSquirell/DataScience/1Statistics/README.md

-# DataScience
+# Statistics
-This repository will contain systematization of my knowledge about Data Science.
+This folder will contain some information about descriptive statistics, probability destributions and hypothesis testing.